dijon-freelancers/docker-stack/README.md

 * A directory with your symfony project.
 * GNU make installed.

+## What will be deployed
+* PHP 7-fpm
+* MySQL 8.0
+* NginX latest
+* Traefik latest
+    * with Traefik dashboard enabled. *(You can access it with `https://traefik.DOMAIN`)*
+    * with automated SSL certification and enforcement on production environments
+    * with simple HTTP for development environments.
+* Node lts
+    * only for development environment
+    * with automated yarn installation and yarn dev server

 ## Installation
 You can clone and initialize the project with :
 ```bash